Werl Triptych: Attribution and provenance

 The painting was earlier associated with either Campin's pupil Rogier van der Weyden, or van der Weyden's workshop.
-However the discovery of under drawings in both this work and the Mérode Altarpiece leading most art historians to believe that they are by the same artist.
+However, the discovery of underdrawings in both this work and the Mérode Altarpiece leads most art historians to believe that they are by the same artist.
 The work has been identified as among Campin's late works by Panofsky (1953) and Chatelet (1996), although a number of others, including Kemperdick (1997), Thurlemann (2003) and Sanders (2009) continue to argue van der Weyden or his circle's authorship.
 It is still a minority view, not held by the Prado; according to Till-Holger Borchert, "the figure style – which...cannot be reconciled with Rogier's – would seem to speak against this."